toaster-code/pkgj/README.md

 2. Download speed is too slow!

     Typically you should see speeds ~1-2 MB/s.
 This is normal for Vita hardware.
 Of course it also depends on WiFi router you have and WiFi signal strength.
 But sometimes speed will drop down to only few hundred KB/s.
 This happens for pkg files that contains many small files or many folders.
 Creating a new file or a new folder takes extra time which slows down the download.
+3. Cant background download for PSP games and dont appear on LiveArea

+    To background download PSP Games, and to launch directly from livearea outside Adrenaline you will need the [NoPspEmuDrm][] plugin.

+    also doing this will make them download as EBOOT files instead of ISO files.
-3. I want to install PSP games as EBOOT file.
+4. I want to install PSP games as EBOOT file.

     Installing PSP games as EBOOT files is possible.
 It allows to install games faster and make them take less space.
 However, you will need to install the [npdrm_free][] plugin to make them work.